-The BETO Feedstock Supply and Logistics Program developed performance targets that are directed at mobilizing large amounts of biomass.
-One target is to validate feedstock supply and logistics systems that can deliver feedstock at or below \$85.51/dry ton (2016\$), including both grower payment and logistics cost through in-feed of the conversion reactor (USDOE 2017).
+The BETO Feedstock Technologies Platform develops performance targets that are directed at mobilizing large amounts of biomass.
+One target is to validate feedstock supply and logistics systems that can deliver feedstock at or below \$85.51/dry ton (2016\$), including both grower payment and logistics costs through to the in-feed of the conversion reactor (USDOE 2017).